rudri182/RAG-Chatbot/readme.md

 ## Chat

 1. `chat.py`
-- This script calls the trained model and user can chat.
+- This script calls the trained model and the user can chat.

 2. `qa.py`
 - This is the script for RAG application to enhance the performance.